ianprime0509/chip8-rs/README.md

 ## Building

-You can run `cargo build --release` to build the project; it will produce the binaries `chip8`, `chip8asm` and `chip8disasm`.
-I also transplanted the manual from the C version into the `info` directory, which you can build using `texi2any --info chip8.texi` (you will also get some warnings because I haven't set up a proper build system for it).
+You can run `cargo build --release` to build the programs; it will produce the binaries `chip8`, `chip8asm` and `chip8disasm`.

+To build everything, including the manual, you will need Texinfo installed on your system as well as some `make` utility (I've only tested it with GNU Make).
+Then, you can run the `make` command to build the programs and the manual.

 ## Usage